Skip to main content

 Step 3: Create or update the function

-Step 4: Wait for function ready
+Step 4: Wait for function readiness

-Poll ListFunctions until Status = Active.
+Poll ListFunctions until Status = Active is returned.

-Step 5: Configure HTTP access route
+Step 5: Configure HTTP access service route

-Step 6: Wait for service ready
+Step 6: Wait for service readiness

-(Optional) Bind custom domain
+(Optional) Bind a custom domain name

-WebSocket functions
+WebSocket Functions

 ProtocolType: 'WS',